Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Bromo Seltzer Arts Tower

-The Bromo Tower, modeled after Palazzo Vecchio in Italy, has been an iconic part of Baltimore’s skyline since 1911 and now serves as a creative hub for artists, architects, writers and other makers to engage with the public.
+The Bromo Tower in Bromo Arts and Entertainment District, modeled after Palazzo Vecchio in Italy, has been an iconic part of Baltimore’s skyline since 1911 and now serves as a creative hub for artists, architects, writers and other makers to engage with the public.
 In addition to offering unparalleled views of Baltimore at its top, the tower also has new treasures on each floor, from the “Sounds of the Tower” performance space on floor three to the Emerson/Maryland Glass Museum on floor fifteen.
 Book a history tour to get a glimpse of the original pendulum and clock space, which features the largest four-dial gravity-driven non-chiming clock in the world.

 Bromo Arts Tower Artist